Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 type(ax)
 ```

-OK, so it looks like we have some kind of plot data type that is part of Matplotlib.
-Clearly, Pandas is using Matplotlib for generating our plots.
+OK, so it looks like we have some kind of plot data type that is part of matplotlib.
+Clearly, pandas is using matplotlib for generating our plots.

 ### Selecting our plotted data